Ingrowing hairs are unsightly red or darkened, painful ‘bumps' which can lead to ‘scarring' in severe cases.

 For most people, these products provide sufficient control of shaving related problems.
 In fact, as far as we know, there are no prescription products targeted specifically for shaving-related problems other than steroids.

 Vitamin A related products such as Retin A (tretinoin) or Differin (adapalene) may be prescribed in some cases and work by helping exfoliate skin both on the surface and around the follicles.
 This results in less chance of the hairs getting caught in the skin and growing inward.

 Shaving related problems usually respond well to a combination of proper shaving technique, equipment and products (double edge safety razors in particular).

-For tough or treatment resistant shaving problems, it is always best to consult personally with a dermatologist.
+For tough or treatment-resistant shaving problems, it is always best to consult personally with a dermatologist.

 In addition to the tips on shaving, you might find benefit in the use of certain shaving devices and products.
 The products and devices tend to be specialised towards serving either those people with tendencies toward ingrown hairs or those with a tendency towards razor bumps and PFB.
 A large majority of PFB sufferers and sufferers of shaving problems generally tend to be black men.
-The reason for this is that very curly hairs are most inclined to grow inward or curl around to form razor bumps.
+The reason for this is that very curly hair is most inclined to grow inward or curl around to form razor bumps.

 Learn to shave properly invest in a safety razor, a shaving brush and a shaving cream, take your time, enjoy rather than endure your shave, watch this tutorial video.

+Buy Aloe Clear by clicking here buy Clubman Pinaud Razor Bump Repair Gel here.
 Skin Food by Geo F Trumper is another product that can be applied daily after shaving.
 It is effective at fighting ingrown hairs and helps calm redness associated with hair removal.

 The Executive Shaving Company